 * Yen rebounds as BOJ decision disappoints

-* BoJ open-ended asset purchases to take effect in 2014
+* BOJ open-ended asset purchases to come into effect in 2014

-NEW YORK, Jan 22 The yen soared 1 percent
+NEW YORK, Jan 22 The yen rose to a three-day

-against the dollar and euro on Tuesday after the Bank of Japan
+high against the dollar on Tuesday after the Bank of Japan said

-said its open-ended commitment to buy assets would kick in only
+its open-ended commitment to buy assets would kick in only next

-next year, disappointing those who had expected more aggressive
+year, disappointing those who expected more aggressive monetary

-But the euro pared some losses against the yen and recovered
+The euro pared sharp losses against the yen and

-The common currency had fallen to a session low against the
+Earlier the single currency had fallen to a session low

-dollar and yen on speculation that some large German banks could
+against the dollar and yen on speculation that some large German

-be asked to split their investment banking operations, driving
+banks could be asked to split their investment banking